TheBeachLab/myComputing/doc/video.md

 You will be able now to use a new webcam that will appear (working in zoom and Firefox).
 Not yet working for Chrome.

+## Teleprompter

+I use [Imaginary Teleprompter](https://imaginary.tech/teleprompter/) with a custom glass frame.
+The problem I face is slight ghosting of the text but nothing too annoying for the price (free).
+If I keep teleprompting I will consider purchasing a glass or a prompter from <https://imaginary.tech/teleprompter/>

+## Video production tips (Not Linux related)

+- Chroma
+	- Green: For daylight scenes
+	- Blue: For dark scenes
+	- RGB Green: For low light
+- RGB backgrounds
+	- Keep Iso low
+	- Aperture full open
+	- 180 degree rule
+	- Better grey than white backdrop
+- Teleprompter
+	- Use street language, not written language
+	- Use peripheral vision to read
+	- Use reminder keywords not word by word script